-Collecting clients’ testimonials is crucial for every company.
+Collecting customers’ testimonials is crucial for every company.
 And it’s especially important for businesses whose success largely depends on building relationships with people (for instance, a consulting business).

-Without understanding your clients’ opinions about your services, it’s impossible to improve customer experience and boost your business growth.
+Without understanding your customers’ opinions about your services, it’s impossible to improve customer experience and boost your business growth.
 Customer testimonials are the most effective form of content.
-Think about it: 84 percent of people trust consumer reviews as much as personal recommendations and spend 31 percent more with businesses that have good client testimonials.
-What’s more, having customers’ testimonials, you can feature them as social proof on your website to build trust around your company.
+Think about it: 84 percent of people trust consumer reviews as much as personal recommendations and spend 31 percent more with businesses that have good customer testimonials.
+What’s more, you can feature them as social proof on your website to build trust around your company.

 But let’s face the truth: getting meaningful testimonials is difficult.
 To address this challenge, we have put together 25+ powerful questions to collect high-quality customer feedback.